gdmoney/product-availability-checker/README.md

 - use AWS SNS, SQS, or SES to send email instead of YagMail - **DONE** - using SES
 - containerize it
 - run new code in Lambda
-- run new code in GCP
+- run new code in GCP (would need to provide AWS access key ID and secret access key)
-- run new code in GitHub Actions
+- run new code in GitHub Actions (would need to provide AWS access key ID and secret access key)
-- update documentation;
+- update documentation

 ## Issues